felipebottega/AI-Audiovisual-Lab/ComfyUI/Guide-ComfyUI-I2V.md

 So the model does not need many steps because the LoRA is already pushing it toward a fast, compressed generation path.

 In a **full, non-Lightning workflow**, the same idea still applies, but the total step count is usually higher.
+Normally you would use 20 steps for kind of workflow, 10 step for high noise and 10 steps for low noise.
+If you need more detail refinement, it is possible to use more steps fpr the low noise stage.

 ## LoRAs